-A correlated link exists between readmission and mortality as is exhibited by the fact that 17.5% of pneumonia patients were readmitted within thirty days of discharge and 14.9% of pneumonia patients die within that same timeframe.
-22.7% of congestive heart failure patients are readmitted within thirty days and 15.8% do not survive.
+A correlated link exists between readmission and mortality, as is exhibited by 17.5% of pneumonia patients were readmitted within thirty days of discharge, and 14.9% of pneumonia patients died within that same timeframe.
+About 22.7% of congestive heart failure patients are readmitted within thirty days, and 15.8% do not survive.

 Extended stays cost more, so insurance companies push to have patients released.
-The majority of patients who are released too early and are readmitted have a low survival rate, highlighting the need to reevaluate the criteria for discharge.
+Unfortunately, most patients who are released too early and are readmitted have a low survival rate, highlighting the need to reevaluate the criteria for discharge.

-Only 65% of patients surveyed agreed that their beds, bathrooms and general living areas were kept clean and unsanitary conditions are linked to the spread of infection.
-It is simply unacceptable to neglect sanitation issues and this facility scored well below the state average in this area.
+Only 65% of patients surveyed agreed that their beds, bathrooms, and general living areas were kept in clean and sanitary conditions linked to preventing the spread of infection.
+It is simply unacceptable to neglect sanitation issues, and this facility scored well below the state average in this area.

 611 West Park Street